 Medical Directors conducting medical necessity reviews are available to discuss review determinations with the requesting/ordering provider or attending provider via peer-to-peer conversation.
 The peer-to-peer conversation allows the treating provider the opportunity to discuss the Medical Management determination before initiating the appeals process.
-A peer-to-peer conversation is available by calling the Medical Management department.
+A peer-to-peer conversation is available by calling the Medical Management department toll free at 800-446-1730 (Option 1).